Ultimate Guide to Puerto Rican Festivals and Holidays

 American Influence

 The American influence on Puerto Rican sports culture goes beyond just baseball.
 When the United States arrived in Puerto Rico in 1898, they brought along their love for various sports and their Protestant religious practices.
-This has led to a unique blend of cultural and athletic traditions on the island.
+This has to a unique blend of cultural and athletic traditions on the island.

 Protestantism began to grow, with all major sects represented.
 Pentecostal fundamentalism has developed in recent decades, and there’s even a small Jewish community on the island.
 This blend of American and local influences has enriched Puerto Rican culture, making it a vibrant mix of old and new.